 Converting Waste into Energy

-The Clean Energy Program is part of Loyola's Institute of Environmental Sustainability (IES).
-The Clean Energy Program focuses on production, research, and outreach efforts centered on utilizing waste products to create energy.
-Our product line is designed to utilize university and lab waste to make usable products.
 Our student-run enterprise is the first and only school operation licensed to sell biodiesel in the United States, and is a certified green business with the Illinois Green Business Association.

-In the Fall of 2007, the first Solutions to Environmental Problems (STEP): Biodiesel class started to explore biodiesel production on Loyola's Lakeshore Campus.
+In the fall of 2007, the first Solutions to Environmental Problems (STEP): Biodiesel class started to explore biodiesel production on Loyola's Lakeshore Campus.
 This interdisciplinary research program offers courses that bring together students, faculty, staff, and community mentors to engage in interdisciplinary discussion and action around issues of environmental sustainability.